racoope70/quantitative-trading-research-platform/CONTRIBUTING.md

 ## 1. Governing state

-Before work begins, read `PROJECT_CONTEXT.md`, the applicable Milestone Map and curated records, and the applicable Future Map section, then inspect Git history and the working tree for implementation state.
+Before work begins, review PROJECT_CONTEXT.md together with the applicable milestone and future-reference sections.
+Then inspect Git history and the working tree to confirm the current implementation state.

 ## 2. Risk-proportional workflow